Logeswaran123/Logeswaran123/README.md

 - 🔭 I’m currently working on NLP and Computer Vision projects.
 - 🌱 I’m currently learning to get my hands dirty in deeplearning.
 - 👯 I’m looking to collaborate with other creators and help the student community.
-- 🤔 I’m looking for help with GANs and Pix2Pix networks.
+- 🤔 I’m looking for help understanding VR and AR tech.
 - 💬 Ask me about Space, Time and Reality!
+(P.S. also other infinity stones)
-- ⚡ Fun fact: I love to play video games and I'm a skater.
+- ⚡ Fun fact: I love to play video games and I'm a skater :roller_skate:.

 ### Connect with me: